lintje/action/README.md

 steps:

 - Update the `src/version.js` file to the new version number.
-- Update this `README.md` file to the use the new version number.
+- Update this `README.md` file to use the new version number.
 - Update the `checksums_256.txt` file with the file included in the new release.
 - Update the GitHub Action to match any changed behavior or add new config options.